lmsac/DeepFLR/model/ReadMe.md

     --DDAfile zzz2.csv
     --outputfile yyyy2.json`

 The outputfile is `zzz1.csv` is the data predicted from model and `zzz2.csv` is real data.
-ALL in spectromine style.
+ALL in Spectromine style.

 `python CosScoring.py
     --scoringfile yyyy1.json